oalles/camel-cm-sample/README.md

-# CAMEL CM Component Sample of Usage
+# CAMEL CM SMS Component Sample of Usage

-This project is a [Spring Boot Project](http://projects.spring.io/spring-boot/) to show how [camel-cm](https://github.com/oalles/camel-cm) component can be integrated in a camel route.
+This project is a [Spring Boot Project](http://projects.spring.io/spring-boot/) to show how camel-cm-sms component can be integrated in a camel route.

 ### Description
 The application consumes documents from a mongodb capped collection.
-For each document it tries to create a SMSMessage instance, which is the payload accepted by camel-cm component.
+For each document it tries to create a SMSMessage instance, which is the payload accepted by camel-cm-sms component.

 In order to send messages you just have to insert documents in the capped collection following the rules set in the [Translator](https://github.com/oalles/camel-cm-sample/blob/master/src/main/java/es/omarall/camel/cm/MongoTranslator.java).